 Below are the available positions:

-Spring 2025: 2 students (Independent Study/RA, Reach out before December 2024)
+Spring 2025: 2 students (Reach out before December 2024)

 Key question: How do cognitive mechanisms (efficient search, fluency, social inference) and social factors (class structure, inclusive practices, anxiety, group work) influence learning statistics?